SandraBalode/CS50_Final_Project/README.md

 # FitBudi
 #### Video Demo:  <https://youtu.be/RBELO1fGfBU>
-#### Description:
+## Fitness App - CS50 Final Project

 ## Overview

-Welcome to my CS50 final project!
-This fitness app is designed to help users achieve their fitness goals, track their progress, and stay motivated on their journey to a healthier lifestyle.
-The app utilizes Flask, Jinja templating, Python, HTML, JavaScript, CSS, as well as several Python libraries for enhanced functionality.
-It also integrates Bootstrap for responsive design and Chart.js for interactive data visualization.
+Welcome to the Fitness App, an exceptional digital fitness companion meticulously developed as the crowning achievement of the CS50 final project.
+This all-encompassing application serves as a dedicated guide on users' transformative health and fitness journeys.
+Empowering each individual, the app offers personalized workout tracking, robust goal establishment, and vibrant visualization of their advancement.
+Powered by the synergy of Flask, Jinja templating, Python, HTML, JavaScript, and CSS, the Fitness App seamlessly integrates Bootstrap and Chart.js, ensuring a user-friendly and captivating experience across devices.
+The meticulously organized file structure encompasses essential components, including user authentication, dynamic data presentation, and interactive visual aids.
+With a database storing user achievements and workout progress, the Fitness App proves to be a powerful, intuitive, and aesthetically engaging tool that uplifts and inspires users on their path to better health.

 ## Features